> COLLECTION > AIRCRAFT > PROPELLER-DRIVEN > Fairey Gannet ECM.6 / AS.4

 Image: ADRIAN BALCH

-History of our Fairey Gannet XA460
+History of UAS' Fairey Gannet XA460

 FAIREY GANNET XA460 was delivered to ARDU (Aircraft Receipt and Dispatch Unit) Anthorn on 3rd October, 1956 and was immediately placed in storage, in its plain AS.4 spec.